carbon-language/carbon-lang/docs/design/generics/details.md

 Knowing a type is sized is a precondition to declaring (member/local) variables of that type, taking values of that type as parameters, returning values of that type, and defining arrays of that type.
-There will be other requirements as well, such as being movable, copyable, or constructible from some types.
+There will generally be additional requirements to initialize or move values of that type as needed.

 Example: